Uncovering Gaps and Trends in Big Data Services: Mu Sigma's “State of Analytics and Decision Science” Report

 It’s the Wild West When it Comes to Analytics Governance

 In today’s business environment, there is no clear answer for who “owns” data and analytics.
-Responsibility is widely shared among the C-suite – Chief Information Officers (CIO), Chief Analytics Officers (CAO), Chief Marketing Officers (CMO) and Chief Data Officers (CDO), among others.
+Responsibility of big data services and solutions are widely shared among the C-suite – Chief Information Officers (CIO), Chief Analytics Officers (CAO), Chief Marketing Officers (CMO) and Chief Data Officers (CDO), among others.

 Even if CIOs are more likely to lead centralized models by following a construct they’re comfortable with in traditional IT environments, a majority (45 percent) of companies expect to choose a centralized approach when looking to change their governance and organization of analytics.